chihacknight/chihacknight.org/_posts/events/2015-01-06-woodstock-institute-map-and-data-compendium.md

 #### We're moving to Braintree next week!

-This will be the last Open Gov Hack Night at 1871.
-Starting on January 13, 2015 the Open Gov Hack Night will be hosted at the [Braintree](https://www.braintreepayments.com/) office on the **8th floor of the Merchandise mart**.
+This will be the last Chi Hack Night at 1871.
+Starting on January 13, 2015 the Chi Hack Night will be hosted at the [Braintree](https://www.braintreepayments.com/) office on the **8th floor of the Merchandise mart**.